Cricket-India v United Arab Emirates highlights

-PERTH Feb 28 Highlights from Saturday's cricket World Cup Pool B match between India and United Arab Emirates at the WACA in Perth:
+PERTH Feb 28 Latest from Saturday's cricket World Cup Pool B match between India and United Arab Emirates at the WACA in Perth:

 UAE won the toss and elected to bat.